peter-kuchel/skillissue/README.md

 # Requirements:

+Requires gcc 7.5.0 or greater, and ncurses plus associated headerfiles.

 # Installing:

-Git clone the repo, navigate into the directory and run 'make'. make will compile everything into a single binary
+Git clone the repo, navigate into the directory and run ```make```.
+This will compile everything into a single binary which will be found in a created directory named ```bin```

 # Functionality: